gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 **Pivoting**

 I'm not giving up.
 I'm just not sure what to do now.
+I'm taking a few days to think.

-I think what I want is to use the tree I can build now, but to use it to output a graph that doesn't include mesh blocks.
+I'm thinking I want to use the tree that I can build now, but to use it to output a graph that doesn't include mesh blocks.
 Something like this.

 {{<image name="tree2.png" alt="Possible new output tree">}}

-The discussion then turns to what is the actual intent of what I'm building.
+Taht chops out a lot of extra mesh block junk from the output.
+About ~360K objects.
+Which makes S3, or Dynamo cheaper.
+But then, the discussion turns to what is the actual intent of what I'm building.
 And how important are those mesh blocks.

 In part two, I'll let you know what I come up with.

----

-Helpful stuff I never use enough:
+**Helpful stuff I never use enough to know by heart**
 [How To Find Largest Top 10 Files and Directories On Linux / UNIX / BSD](https://www.cyberciti.biz/faq/how-do-i-find-the-largest-filesdirectories-on-a-linuxunixbsd-filesystem/)